leafsphp/docs/src/modules/http/response.md

 ### Static Response

 Response allows you to call methods statically, which means you don't need to initialize the whole package.
+If you are using the http module out of leaf, this is also the way to go.

 ```php
 Leaf\Http\Response::json(["name" => "mychi"]);